-Figure 1.
-Levels of values to treasure in trees
+Figure 1: Levels of Values to Treasure in Trees

-FAO's 9th biennial issue of State of the World's Forests, published at the outset of 2011, the International Year of Forests, considers the theme 'Changing pathways, changing lives: forests as multiple pathways to sustainable development'.
+FAO's 9th biennial issue of State of the World's Forests (FAO 2011), published at the outset of 2011, the International Year of Forests, considers the theme 'Changing pathways, changing lives: forests as multiple pathways to sustainable development'.
 It takes a holistic view of the multiple ways in which forests support livelihoods and should be valued.
-Chapters assembled for the 2011 State of the World's Forests highlight four key areas that warrant greater attention: regional trends on forest resources; the development of sustainable forest industries; climate change mitigation and adaptation; and the local value of forests.
+Chapters highlight four key areas that warrant greater attention: regional trends on forest resources; the development of sustainable forest industries; climate change mitigation and adaptation; and the local value of forests.
 Considered together, these themes provide insights on the true contribution of forests to the creation of sustainable livelihoods and alleviation of poverty.
 Global forest cover (Table 1) is 93% natural, 7% planted.

-The 'Great Green Wall' of trees proposed in 2012 by Dennis Garrity of World Agroforestry Centre (formerly ICRAF; www.worldagroforestry.org - 'Transforming Lives & Landscapes') will extend from the Senegalese coast to the Djibouti coast upon completion.
-It can be achieved when practices such as Evergreen Agriculture are used against desertification because its affordable, sustainable and accessible farming methods benefit not only rural smallholder farmers but also the environment, encouraging ago-ecological farming systems among the world's around 500 million farm families (Wibberley, Turner, 2012).
+The 'Great Green Wall' of trees proposed in 2012 by Dennis Garrity of World Agroforestry Centre (formerly ICRAF; www.worldagroforestry.org) will extend from the Senegalese coast to the Djibouti coast upon completion.
+It can be achieved when practices such as Evergreen Agriculture are used against desertification because its affordable, sustainable and accessible farming methods benefit not only rural smallholder farmers but also the environment, encouraging agro-ecological farming systems among the world's around 500 million farm families (Wibberley and Turner, 2012) - with integration of trees as key to ecosystem security.